Blog

 Before diving into design, identify who will be using the chargers:

-Customers (quick access, short stops then DC fast charging might be ideal)
+• Customers (quick access, short stops, so DC fast charging might be ideal)

 Tailoring charger types and layout to user behavior helps avoid overdesign or underutilization.